 The SAVT has bylaws.
 The SAVT has policies.
 The SAVT has Standard Operating Procedures (SOPs).
-Each have their own purpose, their own intent, and their own rules.
+Each has its own purpose, its own intent, and its own rules.

 The SAVT policies are to help direct the Board of Directors in their work.
 The policies are driven by practicality and do more to govern the day-to-day operations of the Board of Directors, set limits, safeguard activities, and outline the frameworks that the Board of Directors is responsible for maintaining and enforcing.
 An example of a framework included in the policies is the Continuing Education policy.
 Policies are updated, amended, and maintained by the Board of Directors.
 Votes on policy changes can be done at any board meeting and require only the vote of the board.
 Currently, all the SAVT policies are being reviewed and changes proposed to the Board of Directors in 2019 by the Bylaw/Policy Committee.

 All SAVT Bylaws, SAVT Policies, and SAVT SOPs must work together and complement each other.
 One of the documents should not contradict another and should not go against the direction of the association.
-In addition to complimenting each other the documents also need to complement and adhere to the SVMA Bylaws and not contravene what is stated there as well as the overarching legislation of the Veterinarians Act, 1987.
+In addition to complementing each other, the documents also need to complement and adhere to the SVMA Bylaws and not contravene what has been stated there as well as the overarching legislation of the Veterinarians Act, 1987.
 The art of keeping track of these documents, updating them, and ensuring continuity among them falls to the Board of Directors who in turn delegate that responsibility to the Executive Director and the SAVT Bylaw/Policy Committee.